Supercell reveals year-on-year declines in revenue and EBITDA but promises "big and bold changes"

 Seems that today wasn't the moment for a big revelation:

 "We’ve had a very open dialogue with Apple.
-But as with every conversation we keep those conversations private," offered Paananen.
+But as with every conversation we keep those conversations private," offered Paananen in closing.